NeilJustice/ZenUnitAndMetalMock/README.md

 ### ZenUnit And MetalMock Code Structure As It Appears In Visual Studio Code On Linux

+Seen in this screenshot is function `ZenUnit::ArgsParser::Parse` for parsing ZenUnit's command line arguments:

 ![ZenUnit And MetalMock Code Structure As It Appears In Visual Studio Code On Linux](Screenshots/Linux/ZenUnitAndMetalMockCodeStructureAsItAppearsInVSCode.png)

 ### ZenUnit And MetalMock Code Structure As It Appears In Visual Studio 2019 On Windows

+Seen in this screenshot is function `ZenUnit::ARE_EQUAL_Defined` for asserting that an expected value is equal to actual value:

 ![ZenUnit And MetalMock Code Structure As It Appears In Visual Studio 2019 On Windows](Screenshots/ZenUnitAndMetalMockInVisualStudio2019.png)